Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft/guide.en-au.md

 /// details | **Rebuilding the RAID in rescue mode**

-If you server is unable to reboot in normal mode after a disk replacement, it will be rebooted in rescue mode.
+If you server is unable to reboot in normal mode after a disk replacement, it will be rebooted in rescue mode by our datacentre team.

-In this example, we are replacing the disk `sdb`.
+In this example, we have replaced the disk `sdb`.

 Once the disk has been replaced, we need to copy the partition table from the healthy disk (in this example, sda) to the new one (sdb).